What is an Evaluation Agreement?

 Why do I need an evaluation agreement?

 Many of my clients ask me why they can’t just finalize the deal with a handshake, and as much as I miss the days when multimillion dollar deals where agreed that way, unfortunately, times have changed.
 Today, people are quick to sue or turn to legal solutions, and the business etiquette of the past just isn’t the same.
 Just imagine that the software installed by the startup mistakenly deletes important information from your client’s database, or that it enables hackers to damage your client’s files.
 Or maybe your software ‘just’ causes your client’s website to crash for a few hours – causing substantial monetary damages.
 In order to protect yourself and your company, you need to have an evaluation agreement in place.
-Additionally, you want to prevent your customer from stealing your idea – and although this is rare, it can, and does, happen (watch this short movie trailer as an example – it is based on a true story)
+Additionally, if you’re the startup, you want to prevent your customer from stealing the implementation and methods behind your idea.
+Now although this is rare, it can happen (watch this short movie trailer – it’s based on a true story)

-- An evaluation agreement which does not include a purchase agreement (“Short Evaluation”).
+- An evaluation agreement which does not also include a purchase/license to use the software/product afterwards (“Short Evaluation”).

-- An evaluation agreement which includes a purchase agreement (“Long Evaluation”).
+- An evaluation agreement which does include a purchase/license agreement to continue using the software/product (“Long Evaluation”).

 Which type of evaluation agreement is preferred?

-The most important aspects that the evaluation agreement must to cover (agreement without a purchase agreement):
+The most important aspects that the evaluation agreement must cover (agreement without a purchase agreement):